Profile identity resolution and merging

 Source class – the Xperience class representing one of the entities connected to profiles.
 A database column from the given class can be selected as the identity.

-Database column – the specific column from the selected Source class that holds the identity value.
-The system merged profiles when they have matching values in the identity column (if there are not conflicts in other immutable identity columns).
+When a column from the Contact management - Contact class is added as an identity, form field mapping cannot overwrite existing values in that column.
+Form submissions can still populate the column if its value is empty.Database column – the specific column from the selected Source class that holds the identity value.
+The system merges profiles when they have matching values in the identity column (if there are no conflicts in other immutable identity columns).

-- Create the rule.
+- Create the identity.

 The new identity is added to the end of the list of current identities, with the lowest priority.
-You can add any required number of identities and reorder them as required.
+You can add any number of identities and reorder them as required.

 Cross-column identities